-European Space Agency Agence spatiale européeaue SP-1296
+European Space Agency Agence spatiale européenne

-4.1 Herschel
+4.2 Herschel

-The Herschel Space Observatory, the fourth of the original Cornerstone missions in the ESA Horizon 2000 science plan, is a multi-user observatory-type mission that will provide unrivalled observing opportunities for the general astronomical community in the relatively poorly explored 57-670 $\mu$ m part of the far-IR and sub-mm range.
-It will bridge the wavelength gap between earlier IR missions such as IRAS, ISO, Astro-F and Spitzer, and ground-based observatories.
+The Herschel Space Observatory, the fourth of the original Cornerstone missions in the ESA Horizon 2000 science plan, is a multi-user observatory-type mission that will provide unrivalled observing opportunities for the general astronomical community in the relatively poorly explored 55-672 μ m part of the far-IR and sub-mm range.
+It will bridge the wavelength gap between earlier IR missions such as IRAS, ISO, AKARI, and Spitzer, and ground-based observatories.
+About two thirds of Herschel's observing time is open time, available to the general community through a standard competitive proposal process.

-Herschel (Fig. 4.1.1) is the only space facility dedicated to the far-IR and sub-mm part of the spectrum.
-It has the potential for discovering the earliest epoch proto-galaxies, revealing the cosmologically evolving AGN/starburst symbiosis, and unravelling the mechanisms involved in the formation of stars and planetary system bodies.
+Herschel (Fig. 4.2.1) is the only space facility dedicated to the far-IR and sub-mm part of the spectrum.
+It has the potential for discovering the earliest epoch proto-galaxies, revealing the cosmologically-evolving AGN/starburst symbiosis, and unravelling the mechanisms involved in the formation of stars and planetary system bodies.

 The major strengths of Herschel are its photometric mapping capability for performing unbiased surveys related to galaxy and star formation and its spectral coverage for follow-up observations.
-Redshifted ultraluminous IR-dominated galaxies, with spectral energy density functions (SEDs) that 'peak' in the 50-100 $\mu$ m range in their rest frames, as well as class 0 proto-stars and pre-stellar objects in our own and nearby galaxies, have SEDs that peak in the Herschel 'prime' band.
-Herschel is also well-equipped to perform spectroscopic follow-up observations to characterise further particularly interesting individual objects.
+Red-shifted ultra-luminous IR-dominated galaxies, with spectral energy density functions (SEDs) that 'peak' in the 50-100 μ m range in their rest frames, as well as class 0 proto-stars and pre-stellar objects in our own and nearby galaxies, have SEDs that peak in the Herschel 'prime' band.
+Herschel is also well-equipped to perform spectroscopic follow-up observations to characterise further any particularly interesting individual objects.